 - 1. Assess the nature and circumstances of the Sexual Harassment report. - 2.
-Address immediate physical safety of the Complainant or any other individual(s).

-- 3. Inform the Complainant of the right to notify (or decline to notify) law enforcement if the conduct is potentially criminal in nature. - 4.
+Address immediate physical safety of the Complainant or any other individual(s). - 3.
+Inform the Complainant of the right to notify (or decline to notify) law enforcement if the conduct is potentially criminal in nature. - 4.
 Inform the Complainant of the right to seek medical treatment to address physical health and, as appropriate, preserve physical or forensic evidence. - 5.
 Assess the reported conduct to determine whether the circumstances pose a threat to the health or safety of the College community that warrant issuance of a Timely Warning or a temporary administrative suspension.
 The College will remove any Respondent on an emergency basis if they pose an immediate threat to the health or safety of the campus. - 6.
-Provide Supportive Measures whether or not a Formal Complaint has been filed.
+Provide Supportive Measures whether or not a Formal Complaint has been filed for the Complainant and/or Respondent to restore or preserve that person's access to the College's education- programs or activities and to provide support during the College's Title IX grievance procedures.
+Supportive Measures may include counseling; extensions of deadlines or other course-related requirements; modifications of work or class schedules; campus escort services; leave of absence; and/or mutual restrictions on contact between individuals.
 The College will consider the Complainant's wishes in determining appropriate Supportive Measures.
 The College will generally keep Supportive Measures confidential to the Complainant or the Respondent to the extent that confidentiality does not impair the College's ability to provide the Supportive Measures.
 The Title IX Coordinator is responsible for coordinating the effective implementation of Supportive Measures. - 7.
 Provide the Complainant with the following: information about on and off campus resources; examples of potential interim measures; an explanation of the investigative procedures; and the College's prohibition against Retaliation. - 8.
 Enter non-identifying information about the report into the Campus Security/Crime Log if the conduct is potentially criminal in nature.